 Just the thought of losing $50,000+ within a few months is enough to keep you waiting for a very long time before making an investment decision.
 But is waiting really the solution?
 You’re just postponing the inevitable: invest the money.
 Since it was my decision to quit the corporate world, I knew this money was coming.
 Here’s what I did before I received the money.

-Investing a large sum isn’t easy: 3 Things to do before
+3 Things to do before invest a large amount

 First, planning is everything.
 Before you even get the money in your hand, you should consider what you want this money to do for you.
 Keep in mind that money is there to work for you and enable you to enjoy life, not the opposite.
 In my case, this lump sum amount needs to be invested for my retirement.
 The purpose of your money will determine how you will invest it (e.g. for the next 5 years or for the next 30 years).
 I determined I would invest this amount with a long-term investment horizon.
 If you don’t know if you should take the lump sum payment or keep your former employer pension, I’ve designed a decision grid to help you.